hmrc/income-tax-mtd-changelog/README.md

 ## Changelog

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### 28 October 2025

+#### Retirement of API versions

+The below API versions, which had previously been deprecated, have now been retired and are no longer available in Sandbox or Production.

+- Obligations API v2.0
+- Property Business API v4.0
+- Self Assessment BISS API v2.0
+- Self Assessment BSAS API v5.0
+- Self-Employment Business API v3.0

+---

 ### 27 October 2025

 #### Individuals Reliefs API